the avoidant logic of love

 and if you’ve been hurt by someone with an avoidant pattern, this part is for you.

-your confusion wasn’t your fault. your longing wasn’t weakness. your inability to “fix” them wasn’t a failure of love. you weren’t too much. you were being fed just enough attention to keep hoping, and that is not the same as being cherished. intermittent affection isn’t intimacy. it’s emotional gambling. and your nervous system deserves better than a maybe.
+your confusion wasn’t your fault. your inability to “fix” them wasn’t a failure of love. you weren’t too much. you were being fed just enough attention to keep hoping, and that is not the same as being cherished. intermittent affection isn’t intimacy. it’s emotional gambling. and you deserve better than a maybe.

 you can still have empathy for the avoidant, and still walk away. you can understand their fear, and still name the harm. compassion does not require your silence. and love should never require your disappearance.

-healing isn’t always reconciliation. sometimes it’s clarity. the clarity that no matter how much you understand someone’s wounds, you cannot bleed yourself dry to bandage them. you can witness their pain without being consumed by it. you can hold space without losing your own.
+no matter how much you understand someone’s wounds, you cannot bleed yourself dry to bandage them. you can witness their pain without being consumed by it and hold space without losing your own.

 and for the avoidant, healing begins in that same space, the moment between retreat and return, where you catch yourself pulling away, and choose instead to stay one second longer.

-space may have kept you safe, but it has also kept you separate. you’ve survived so long by anticipating the exit, you’ve forgotten how to stay in the room. you’ve mistaken composure for peace, and absence for autonomy. but being alone and being safe are not always the same thing.
+space may have kept you safe, but it has also kept you separate. you’ve survived so long by anticipating the exit, you’ve forgotten that being alone and being safe are not always the same thing.

-your nervous system isn’t broken. it’s brilliant. it learned how to read danger in the smallest shift. how to pack your feelings before they ever became visible. how to leave first, so no one could leave you without your consent. but what protected you in the past may now be the very thing preventing you from receiving what you’ve always needed. not admiration. not respect. but presence. a place to fall where nothing sharp waits to meet you. and you do want that. you do.
+what protected you in the past may now be the very thing preventing you from receiving what you’ve always needed. a place to fall where nothing sharp waits to meet you.

-you just want to be sure that wanting it won’t cost you your dignity. your coherence. your carefully held self.
+you just want to be sure that wanting it won’t cost you your carefully held self.

-you do not have to become someone else to be loved. but you do have to let yourself be seen. in the cracks you’ve spent years polishing over. you have to learn that you can let people in without being swallowed.
+you do not have to become someone else to be loved. but you do have to let yourself be seen. in the cracks you’ve spent years polishing over. to let yourself gravitate to a different belief, that you can let people in without having to be swallowed whole.

 This piece really resonated.
 I’m currently in a situation with an avoidant individual , it’s been sort of emotional limbo for over two years now.
 At first, I couldn’t understand why he acted the way he did.
 His behavior felt confusing, contradictory, and hard to place.
 Friends were quick to label him: narcissistic, emotionally unavailable, incapable of sustaining anything beyond a few months.
 And while it was tempting to adopt those labels, a large part of me always knew they didn’t fully capture who he was.